Nujiang Lancang Gorge alpine conifer and mixed forests: Geography

 The Nujiang Lancang Gorge alpine conifer and mixed forests stretch from southern Qinghai and eastern Tibet Autonomous Region in the north to Yunnan Province in the south.
 Portions of the forests also extend into extreme western Sichuan (China) and eastern Kachin State (Myanmar).
 The primary physical features to support the Nujiang forests are the Nu (Salween) and Lancang (Mekong) River valleys from approximately 4000 m elevation to 1000 m elevation.
 The southern part of this ecoregion forms the core of the Three Parallel Rivers UNESCO World Heritage Site.
 In addition to the mountain valleys, the Nujiang Lancang Gorge alpine conifer and mixed forests are found across parts of the Hengduan Mountains including, from west to east, the Taniantaweng Mountains, the Gaoligong Mountains, the Nu Mountains, and the Yun Range.

 Flora and fauna

 The mountains in this region of the Hengduan are steep and provide few opportunities for access between valleys and gorges.
 This has led to the isolated nature of these forests.
 Notable endangered and vulnerable species in the Nujiang Lancang Gorge alpine conifer and mixed forests include the Yunnan snub-nosed monkey (endemic to this ecoregion), Gaoligong pika, and Taiwania flousiana.

 Ecological threats

 Forests in this ecoregion have long been threatened by logging, though since the 1990s the intensity of logging has declined in China.
 In the Myanmar portion, however, logging is still uncontrolled.
 Lower elevation sections of the Nujiang forests are threatened by hydroelectric projects harnessing the power of the wild rivers.

+Conservation

+17.28% of the ecoregion is in protected areas.
+Protected areas in the ecoregion include Emawbum National Park, Hkakaborazi National Park, Lashihai Wetland, and Three Parallel Rivers of Yunnan Protected Areas.